bazelbuild/continuous-integration/docs/jobs.md

 ## Hidden jobs

-* `CR/gerrit-verifier` is a job to detect pending reviews on Gerrit that need validation (that have been marked as `Presubmit-Ready`).
-* `CR/global-verifier` is a clone of `Global/pipeline` that is triggered when someone set `Presubmit-Ready+2` on Gerrit.
 * `PR/_project_` is a copy of the job for _project_ that validates a GitHub pull request on _project_ with the latest release of Bazel.
 * `CR/_project_` is the same as `PR-_project_` but for validating Gerrit